We look at the Schedule E form from a real estate investor's point of view and what the Schedule E categories mean.

 To ensure you file an accurate tax return at the end of the year and maximize your potential deductions while avoiding mistakes that could put you in trouble with the IRS, you need to keep meticulous records of your income and expenses, which includes storing documents that prove your claims.
 This is where Landlord Studio comes in.

-With Landlord Studio, you can track income and expenses on any device at any time, generate professional reports instantly, easily digitize receipts, and store documents on our secure cloud server.
+With Landlord Studio, you can track income and expenses on any device at any time, generate and share over 20+ customizable, CPA-approved reports, including a purpose-built Schedule E report and Profit and Loss Statement.
+Easily digitize receipts, and store documents on our secure cloud server and connect your bank accounts to seamlessly reconcile transactions for more accurate accounting.